 After that funny little encounter, I started perusing the internet to decide what I would make with my rhubarb.
-I knew that, when combined with sugar, rhubarb is supposed to have a tangy-sweet taste, and even before I tried it, I felt like I already knew the taste.
-I was so excited to incorporate it in a recipe, but I didn’t want something jam-packed with sugar.
+I knew that, when combined with sugar, rhubarb is supposed to have a tangy-sweet taste (kind of like cape gooseberries), and even before I tried it, I felt like I already knew the taste.
+I was so excited to incorporate it in a recipe, but I didn't want something jam-packed with sugar.
 When I came across the recipe for these crumbles, I was happy to see that they seemed light and fruity, just sweet enough to balance with the tang of rhubarb.
 I also may have been motivated to make them because I could use my new little ramekins.
 Just saying.

 In the end, I didn't exactly make pie, so maybe the lady at the cashier would be happy to hear that (but probably not).
 Oh well; I would do it again!
 The crumbles were perfectly light and tasty, and because they're made with whole wheat flour, a bit of honey, and only a touch of brown sugar, they're good for breakfast or dessert.
 That's a big plus in my book!Print

 Strawberry Rhubarb Crumbles

 Strawberry and rhubarb are the perfect duo for these sweet little crumbles that are light enough to enjoy for breakfast but also perfect as a summer dessert.

 - Cook Time: 20 minutes

 - Total Time: 20 minutes

 - 2 tablespoons cold butter, in small pieces

 - 1 tablespoon honey (plus about ½ teaspoon more, if needed)